 The most important ingredient in any Cuban party, is rum, music, dance, and good food.

-And what nightlife is concerned, it starts late and ends early, often, people go out just before midnight and clubs are open until five in the morning (or until the last guests want to go home)!
+As far as nightlife is concerned, it starts late and ends early.
+Often, people go out just before midnight, and clubs are open until five in the morning (or until the last guests want to go home)!

 “Every town” has a Casa de la Musica, with live music and bands playing, dance floors, and events happening regularly.